HimashaWijewickrama/Zustand-BearCounter-Demo/README.md

 # React State Managing With Zustand - Real Scenario (Shopping Cart)

 Overview - This is a SPA shopping cart application.
-It allows users to add items to the cart, remove items from the cart one by one and clean the cart by removing all the products in the cart.
+It allows users to add items to the cart, remove items from the cart one by one and clean the cart by removing all the products at once in the cart.

+## Packages/Languages/Depndencies

+- React Latest Version (19.0.1)
+- Bootstrap Latest Version

 ## Available Scripts